AvivNaaman/OpenU-C-Project/README.md

 ![Build](https://github.com/avivnaaman/20465-project/workflows/Build/badge.svg?branch=master)
 ## About
-This project is an assignment in a C programming course.
+This project is an assignment in a C programming course at the open unvieristy (20465).
 The purpose of this project is to build an assembler for 15-instruction asssembly language, for an imaginary 24-bit CPU and 21 bits of memory size.
 This project was done by @AvivNaaman and @YotamGranot.
 For any issues, questions and ideas turn to the Issues tab.